CSC-433-533-UoA-Spring-2023/assingment-1-undergrads-ua-ben/README.md

 * a01.js        -- a sample javascript file for functionality with the image uploading, and a method to parse PPM images
 * MathUtilities.js		-- some math functions that you can use and extend yourself.
 It contains matrix manipulations
 * bunny.ppm     -- a test image
+* pic1.ppm -- a test image demonstrating the resize to 600x600 resolution.
+Generated in GIMP.

 **PLEASE PROVIDE ANY ATTRIBUTION HERE**